Women in Film advocates for and advances the careers of women working in the screen industries – to achieve parity and transform culture.

-Our educational programming includes a Speaker Series, featuring filmmakers and industry leaders across many areas of entertainment, who share valuable insights into the art and craft of film, television, and media-making; the WIF Film Finishing Fund (FFF), a highly-respected grant program that has awarded millions in cash and in-kind services to over two hundred films from countries all over the globe; the WIF Scholarship Program—offering women of all ages and backgrounds the opportunity to create careers in film, television, communications, and new media—by awarding scholarships to female students at major film schools in the Los Angeles area and other parts of the country; the WIF Mentoring Program annually provides 80–100 members the opportunity to learn from experienced entertainment industry professionals who share best practices and tools of the trade; and the WIF PSA Production Program that selects nonprofit organizations in Southern California to receive a pro bono PSA.
+Our educational programming includes a Speaker Series, featuring filmmakers and industry leaders across many areas of entertainment, who share valuable insights into the art and craft of film, television, and media-making; the WIF Film Finishing Fund (FFF), a highly-respected grant program that has awarded millions in cash and in-kind services to over two hundred films from countries all over the globe; the WIF Scholarship Program offers scholarships to female students at major film schools in the Los Angeles area and other parts of the country; the WIF Mentoring Program annually provides 80–100 members the opportunity to learn from experienced entertainment industry professionals who share best practices and tools of the trade; the WIF/Black List Episodic and Feature Labs sponsored by go90 giving women writers the opportunity to learn from established showrunners and screenwriters; and the WIF Production Program that selects nonprofit organizations in Southern California to receive a pro bono PSA.
 Women In Film members hone their craft and expand their skill set while helping local charities get the word out about their invaluable work.

 In 2012, Women In Film and Sundance Institute cofounded the Female Filmmakers Initiative to foster gender parity for women behind the camera.
 We commissioned a three-year landmark study of female directors by Professor Stacy Smith and her team at USC’s Annenberg School, which garnered extensive media attention and is the foundation of an ACLU action to expose and combat gender discrimination in Hollywood.
 The next step in our advocacy work is to address issues of systemic change.
 We are designing pilot programs and projects that can be executed in key sectors of our industry to get us on par with our male colleagues.